 To start the online application process click on the button Apply Online Now.
 A complete application file includes:

 The statement of purpose is a short narrative where the applicant describes what she or he would like to do for their MS or PhD degree.
 The specific area within civil engineering should be clearly stated such as environmental, geotechnical, structures or transportation.
 Any special skills or accomplishments in the previous studies can also be listed.
 Applicants for the MS degree should also state whether they would like to pursue the degree on a part time or full time basis.

 The latest information on acceptable TOEFL scores can be found in the university Catalog.
 Students not meeting the minimum requirements will be denied admission.
 Currently minimum scores are:

 A limited number of teaching assistantships can be made available every year.
-All applicants as well as current students are considered.
+All applicants meeting the particular deadlines as well as current students are considered.
 Decisions are usually made by April 15 for the following academic year.
+Only students who have been awarded an assistantship are notified.
 Research assistantships can be made available directly from individual faculty who have secured outside funding to conduct research projects.
 These are awarded based on expertise in the specific area of research.